ayushanand2003/Js/README.md

-# Js
+# JavaScript Practice Repository

+This repository contains various JavaScript codes and projects that I've worked on while practicing JavaScript.
+It also includes notes and explanations for better understanding.

+## Contents

+### 1. JavaScript Codes

+### 2. JavaScript Projects

+### 3. Notes

-## Content:
+## JavaScript Codes
-Js Codes and Projects
-* js codes while practicing js
-* notes sort of